WildCodeSchool/workshop-deploy-react/README.md

 Why GitHub Pages?
 Well, quality hosting is often not free.
 GitHub Pages offers a decent service free of charge.
 {:.alert-info}

-## What does "deploy" mean in a react context?
+## What does "deploy" mean in a react world?

 React is an overlay for native JS.
 In concrete terms, it's a JS library, a set of functions that will simplify our lives.
 In doing so, developers will be working with a multitude of files during the development phase.